wolfssl-jp/tools/wolfssl-analyzer/README.md

 If there are any options skipped due to configure errors, "failed_options.txt" will be generated.

+The output is generated in Markdown format.
+An example of the output can be found in `outputExample.md`.

 ### options
 ```
   -h, --help            show this help message and exit